Emergency Direction – Safety – International Bridges and Tunnels

 Director General, Rail Safety

-I hereby direct that the Canadian Transit Company shall cause a temporary barrier system made of concrete or steel, or a combination of both, to be installed on the locations set out in items 1 and 2 and in the manner set out in item 3:
+I hereby direct that the Canadian Transit Company maintain the temporary barrier system made of concrete or steel, or a combination of both, at the locations set out in items 1 and 2:

 - on the Canadian-bound westernmost lane of the Ambassador Bridge from the abutment of the bridge adjacent to the Canadian custom plaza to the Canadian tower adjacent to the suspended span;

 - on the United States-bound easternmost lane of the Ambassador Bridge from the abutment of the bridge adjacent to the Canadian custom plaza to the Canadian anchorage adjacent to the truss spans; and